openstack-archive/fuel-docs/pages/install-guide/0015-sizing-hardware.rst

 Networking
 ----------

-Perhaps the most complex part of designing an OpenStack cluster is networking.
+Perhaps the most complex part of designing an OpenStack environment is networking.

-An OpenStack cluster can involve multiple networks even beyond the required Public, Private, and Internal networks.
-Your cluster may involve tenant networks, storage networks, multiple tenant private networks, and so on.
+An OpenStack environment can involve multiple networks even beyond the required Public, Private, and Internal networks.
+Your environment may involve tenant networks, storage networks, multiple tenant private networks, and so on.
 Many of these will be VLANs, and all of them will need to be planned out in advance to avoid configuration issues.